GiorgiModebadze/MotorcycleStore/README.md

 The Goal of This Project is to created a Online Market For Motorcycles, where users will be able to post advertisments about their motorcycles they want to sell and also check out other peoples posts.

+If you do not create and log in you will be able to check advertisments by other users.
+Each Advertisment contains certain information as stated in features and one picture.
+On top of the application there is a toggable search box which allows users to search for the specific bikes.
+After search is submitted new button is created which allows cleanup of the search results.

+Users Also have ability to register.
+To register one must provide their
+1) username
+2) phone number (not mandatory)
+3) email (mandatory)
+4) password
+5) password confirmation

+This information is displayed in the contacts information of each advertisment.

+Web app gives different options once you are logged in.
+First of all you are able to create advertisment by clicking on the sell option in navbar.
+This page displayes form which must be filled.
+After succesfully filling the form advertisment is displayed on the webpage.
+Users also can manage their advertisment.
+More particularly remove them.

+User can also change password anytime

 ## Features
 1) __Advertisments__ - The key feature for this project will be the homepage which will display all currently available advertisments.
 Each advertisment will have following data fields
     * Condition  : [New, Used]